World Health Organization is monitoring a new COVID variant called ‘Mu’ - NewsBreak

 World Health Organization is monitoring a new COVID variant called ‘Mu’

 Another COVID variant has been added to the World Health Organization’s ‘variant of interest’ list.
-It’s been named ‘Mu’ and was first identified in Columbia in January 2021.
+It’s been named ‘Mu’ and was first identified in Colombia in January 2021.

 Overall, the Mu variant makes up less than 0.1% of infections around the world.
 There’s been a mix of sporadic cases along with larger outbreaks, mostly in South America and Europe.
 And even though sequenced cases of it have declined globally, it appears to be spreading and gaining ground in Colombia and Ecuador.